 OCR expects the SRA to reflect your current environment at all times.
 In practice, that means reviewing and updating it whenever you add new technology, change vendors, hire or lose staff with system access, or experience any security incident.
 An annual review at minimum keeps you from falling into the pattern OCR targets most.

-Ekim IT Solutions provides HIPAA compliance support for dental practices across New England and New York.
-We handle the technical safeguards encrypted communications, secure backups, access controls, and BAA documentation for all IT vendor relationships, so your practice meets OCR requirements without the guesswork.
+Ekim IT Solutions works exclusively with dental practices.
+We serve New England and New York with on-site support and dental practices nationwide with remote support.
+We handle the technical safeguards your practice needs, encrypted communications, secure backups, access controls, and signed BAAs, so you meet OCR requirements without the guesswork.